 Sortation conveyors do not require constant maintenance, making it a cost-effective option.

 If you are interested in implementing a sortation conveyor into your operation, there a several options to choose from.
 Read below to get a more thorough understanding of how each sortation conveyor type works.

 Shoe sorters offer a quick and smooth product sortation.
 This belt is low maintenance and silent.

 Shoe sorters support products on tubes or slats, and a “shoe” positively diverts product to either side of the sorter by sliding across the tubes or slats.
 They can exceed rates of over 250 cartons per minute.

 - Sorting product that often vary in size and weight.

 Right Angle Transfers

-A right-angle transfer conveyor provides high throughput for operations requiring product transfer and divert.
-This type of conveyor utilizes a transfer head to push the product off a conveyor onto a perpendicular or parallel conveyor.
+Right angle transfers provide high throughput for operations requiring product transfer and divert.
+They utilize a transfer head to push the product off a conveyor onto a perpendicular or parallel conveyor.

 Narrow Belt (Strip Belt Sorters)